Introduction to SPIN Selling

 - Summarize key points and benefits of the discussion right before moving to commitment.

-- Propose a commitment and suggest a next step.
+- Propose a commitment and suggest the next step.

 And the four types of results in complex sales are: